-An AMTS is an educational facility certificated by the FAA to train prospective aircraft mechanics for careers in the airline industry, in aviation maintenance facilities, and in commercial and General Aviation (GA).
+An AMTS is an educational facility certificated by FAA to train prospective aircraft mechanics for careers in the airline industry, in aviation maintenance facilities, and in commercial and General Aviation (GA).
 14 CFR part 147 specifies requirements for the certification and operation of an AMTS.
 The regulation includes both the curriculum requirements and the operating rules for all certificated AMTSs.
 The knowledge, skills, and abilities required of mechanics are considerable and demand high-quality training.
-Therefore, the FAA requires high standards from the AMTS.
+Therefore, FAA requires high standards from the AMTS.

 An AMTS may be FAA-certificated for the following ratings:

 A certificated AMTS is issued an Air Agency certificate as well as Operations Specifications (OpSpecs) which are legal documents by which FAA authorizes the AMTS to operate and describes the schools’ operational requirements, conditions, and limitations.
 Each authorizing document forms a legal contract between FAA and the certificate holder.

 At this time, FAA does not certificate part 147 AMTSs outside of the U.S.

 The 14 CFR part 147 certification process provides for interaction between the applicant and FAA from initial inquiry to certificate issuance.
 The process ensures that programs, systems, and intended methods of compliance are thoroughly reviewed, evaluated, and tested.
 Any questions about this process should be directed to the nearest Flight Standards District Office (FSDO).

 There are 5 phases in the certification process, beginning with pre-application and ending with certificate issuance.
 Advisory Circular (AC) 147-3B and the Flight Standards Information Management System (FSIMS) (applicable chapter reference below) contain detailed descriptions of the applicant requirements in each phase.
 The certification process flowchart included below provides an overview of the part 147 certification process.